OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-KANSAS CITY, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man pleaded guilty in federal court today to kidnaping.
+KANSAS CITY, Mo. – John F. Wood, United States Attorney for the Western District of Missouri, announced that the former general manager of a Kansas City, Mo., car dealership pleaded guilty in federal court today to a wire fraud scheme that involved falsifying paperwork on car leases in order to obtain higher commissions for himself.

-This case is being prosecuted by Assistant U.S. Attorney D. Michael Green.
-It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Kansas City, Mo., Police Department.
+This case is being prosecuted by Assistant U.S. Attorney Jane Pansing Brown.
+It was investigated by the Federal Bureau of Investigation.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at